-Jaw pain after fillings isn’t something to worry about.
+Jaw pain symptoms after fillings isn’t something to worry about.
 In most cases, it’s a temporary reaction to the treatment or a side effect of the anesthesia that prevents you from biting down correctly.

 Cavities don’t necessarily cause pain either, which is why it’s so important to get regular check-ups.
 Not experiencing pain doesn’t mean your teeth are cavity-free.